OSTEOPATHIC BOARD CERTIFICATION

 Timeline

-The American Osteopathic Board of Preventive Medicine administers primary certification exams, CAQ certification exams, and Osteopathic Continuous Certification requirements.
+The American Osteopathic Board of Preventive Medicine administers primary certification exams, CAQ certification exams and Osteopathic Continuous Certification requirements.
 The following stages represent key milestones in the process to obtain your CAQ in Occupational Medicine.

 Certification Exam

-2. The Occupational Medicine CAQ Certification Exam is offered every spring.
+2. The Occupational Medicine CAQ Certification Exam is offered every October.
 The application period is posted and opens five months prior to the exam date.
 The final due date for applications is 30 days prior to the exam date.

 Become Board Certified